 To apply, see your selected school’s financial aid office.

 Free Tuition for Children of Veterans Who Died On Duty

-Children under the 25, who are residents of South Dakota, and whose parent was killed in action or died of other causes while on active duty, are eligible for free tuition at a state supported school.
+South Dakota residents under 25 whose parent died on duty may qualify for waived tuition at a state-supported school.
 The parent must have been a South Dakota resident for at least six months immediately before entering active duty.